Sebb767/more-locomotives/README.md

 - Is extremly fast (max speed is about 345 km/h) and has better brakes to ever come to a stand.
 - 5 fuel slots - which you should _really_ fill.
 For comparison: A cargo locomotive will be powered by a single solid fuel block at max speed for about 1,45 min and a distance of about 1,9 km - this will run a high-speed locomotive for about 10 seconds!
 But this is enough for nearly 1 km, so if you can afford it, your ressources will arrive pretty quickly.

 _Why should I want a slower locomotive?_ Well, it's actually not that slow.
-Its probably not the best choice for transporting tons of ores over long distances, but its ideal for small transport within your factory.
+Its probably not the best choice for transporting tons of ores over long distances, but its ideal for small transports within your factory.
 Also, you will survive being hit by it!

 ## What's next?